miklevin/MikeLev.in/_posts/2025-08-30-reducing-ai-code-sprawl-case-study.md

 necessary for us to get to other models that can be persistent and live alongside humans long-term.
-The so-called AI winter might have been necessary because if we started building machine neural networks based on the tech of the 1950s and 1960s which was already there in the form of the Perceptitron and the LISP programming language, things could have really gone off-rails.
+The so-called AI winter might have been necessary because if we started building machine neural networks based on the tech of the 1950s and 1960s which was already there in the form of the Perceptron and the LISP programming language, things could have really gone off-rails.
 It's just like the clamp-down on certain areas of science after WWII so that not everyone had nukes.